 This device is rent-to-own, at $25 a month over a 24 month period.
 You can also purchase them outright if you so choose.
 A rather good smartphone and a pair of smart glasses for $600?
 That’s not half bad!

 I am very glad that Aira has come up with an introductory plan to get new subscribers comfortable with the service.
 A lot of folks were intimidated by the higher introductory price, and rightfully so.
 But remember that it doesn’t have to be that way.
-If you click on a referral link, that is to say any link to Aira you see on this page for instance, you get your first month absolutely free.
+Remember that Aira Access partners are constantly being added (I just was made aware of the MBTA being given a pilot run of free access), so a future where most minutes are paid for by access partners doesn’t seem that far off.
+Additionally, if you click on a referral link, that is to say any link to subscribe to Aira you may receive from someone with an active account, you get your first month absolutely free.
 If it turns out you cannot financially sustain it, you can cancel.
 However, referring people does give you credit as well!
 Not only do you get a free month when you sign up through a referral, but once you start paying for a subscription, the referrer gets the value of your first month for free.
 Likewise, if you pass out your own referral link, you too can continue to use Aira in this way.
 Everyone wins!